-Oklahoma’s Prompt-Pay law, 36 O.S. § 1219, requires the following: In the administration, servicing, or processing of any accident and health insurance policy, every insurer shall reimburse all clean claims of an insured, an assignee of the insured, or a health care provider within forty-five (45) calendar days after receipt of the claim by the insurer.
+Oklahoma’s Prompt-Pay law, 36 O.S. § 1219, requires the following: In the administration, servicing, or processing of any accident and health insurance policy, every insurer shall reimburse all clean claims of an insured, an assignee of the insured, or a health care provider within thirty (30) calendar days for electronic and forty-five (45) calendar days for paper after receipt of the claim by the insurer.

 What is a “clean claim?”

 Pursuant to 36 O.S. § 1219 (B)(2), a clean claim is a claim that has no defect or impropriety, including a lack of any required substantiating documentation, or particular circumstance requiring special treatment that impedes prompt payment.